Parts King Parts King

 • Battery Hold-Down Parts (as needed)

-Every vehicle is different.
-When it comes to maintenance and repairs, always follow the vehicle's owner's manual.
+• Every vehicle is different.
+Always follow the owner’s manual when it comes to maintenance and repairs.

-Safety should be your number one priority.
-Make sure you wear safety goggles, and don't smoke, drink alcoholic beverages, or wear a necktie while working on the car.
+• Safety should be your number one priority.
+Don’t smoke, drink alcoholic beverages, or wear a necktie while working on the car.
 Watch out for hot objects, sharp instruments, hazardous materials and other potential safety hazards in and around your workspace.

-Finally, when the fun turns to frustration, or if the job requires specialized knowledge beyond your capabilities, please do not attempt it yourself.
+• Finally, when the fun turns to frustration, or if the job requires specialized knowledge beyond your capabilities, please do not attempt it yourself.
 Talk to a professional mechanic or installer.
-The last thing we want is someone getting hurt.

-Be sure to get the right battery for your vehicle and your needs.
-Do you have a big stereo?
-Lots of electrical accessories?
+Royal Tip: Be sure to get the right battery for your vehicle and your needs.
+Do you have a big stereo or a lot of electrical accessories?
 Ask the Pros at Parts King.

-1. Raise the hood of your vehicle, and locate the battery.
-Some vehicles may have the battery located in other places (i.e. in the trunk, under a seat, etc.) but most are under the hood.
+1. Raise the hood of your vehicle and locate the battery.
+Some vehicles may have the battery located in other places (e.g., in the trunk, under a seat, etc.), but most are under the hood.

-3. Take a look at how the battery is held in.
-The two standard hold down methods are a metal bar that clamps across the top of the battery, or a bolt that clamps down on the side of the battery.
+3. Look at how the battery is secured.
+The two standard hold-down methods are a metal bar that clamps across the top of the battery or a bolt that clamps down on the side of the battery.

-NOTE: IMPORTANT - Be careful when pulling out a battery.
-They are quite heavy, and can hurt your back.
-They could also be leaking acid that you don’t want on your skin or clothes.
+IMPORTANT: Be careful when pulling out a battery.
+They are heavy and may also leak acid onto your skin or clothes.

 1. Before installing your new battery, be sure to compare it to your old one.
 Are the terminals in the same location?
 Is the battery the same size?
 Is it the right amount of cranking amps?